 The buyer needs to be careful, though, because there are many machines out there for under $200, but they are not all quality machines rated highly by their users.
 This buying guide will help you find the perfect machine to meet your needs without breaking your budget.

 If you’re a newbie, it’s not necessarily the best idea to get the cheapest sewing machine you can find.
+Cheap sewing machines do not usually last and you will quickly need to purchase a more affordable reliable machine.
 On slightly more expensive machines, there are several really wonderful features that can make your life a lot easier.
 For example, a one-step automatic buttonhole!
 Here are a few things to think about before you go out and find your new sewing best friend.

 1. Sewing Machines: Full-Size vs. Miniature